acalatrava/openhaystack_moko/README.md

 # openhaystack_moko
 This is an internal project for SpaceInvaders to create a OpenHaystack compatible device on a Moko M1 and Moko M2 devices.

+Currently this firmware is compatible with the following models:
+Moko M1-PNDA
+Moko M2-PNDA-HA

+This firmware support DFU updating, this way you can generate tags and deploy them over the air.

 ## Setting up

 ### Get submodules